collective/collective.polls/README.txt

 Features
 ^^^^^^^^

-- Polls can be open for anonymous users to vote
+- Polls can be opened for anonymous users to vote
+- If a open poll, allowed for anonymous is in a private folder nobody can vote.
+  The parent folder of this poll should be published before opening the poll for this field to take effect
 - Voting can take place in the object or in a voting portlet
-- The voting portlet shows automatically the latest open poll or a specific open poll
+- The voting portlet shows automatically the latest open poll or a specific open poll and closed polls
 - Users can see partial results of the poll
 - Results can be shown using a bar chart, a pie chart, or just by number of votes